 The EA continues to want to work with farmers, businesses, and other abstractors to manage water availability and ensure that they get the water they need to be resilient while maintaining protection of the environment.

-The EA is urging abstractors to review their abstraction licences to ensure that these continue to meet abstractors' needs for long-term resilience.
+The EA is urging abstractors to review their abstraction licences to ensure that these continue to meet abstractors needs for long-term resilience.

-Where abstractors do not have long-term resilience then they should look to implement alternative solutions such as:
+Where abstractors do not have long-term resilience then they should look to implement alternative solutions such as: review cropping plans, water efficiency, developing new sustainable sources of water or providing winter storage.

 There may also be scope for collaborating with others to share licensed volumes, if actions taken individually are insufficient to provide resilience.